NataliiaShevchenko620/Finance_loan_approval_prediction_data/.ipynb_checkpoints/README-checkpoint.md

 ### Purpose of the Analysis
-The purpose of this analysis is to develop a machine learning model capable of predicting loan approval of applicant(s) seeking a mortgage.
+The purpose of this analysis is to develop a machine learning model capable of predicting loan approval of applicant(2) seeking a mortgage.
 By leveraging neural networks, the goal is to create a binary classifier that can determine whether applicants will be successful in receiving a loan.
 This model aims to help loan providers to make data-driven decisions in selecting applicants, thereby providing one source for predicting the approval of mortgage applicants.